-When the month is over you will check out for a few days and see if there are empty boxes.
+When the month is over, you will check out for a few days and see if there are empty boxes.
 Should it be moved to next month?
-Then move them to the list of next month!
-Then you can check back on important events last month.
+Then move them to the list for next month!
+Then you can check back on important events from last month.
 This can be put in the calendar of that month, so you can see at a glance what happened exactly in what month.

 In addition, you can actually be as creative as you like.
 You can create lists or texts, all in the Bullet Journal.
 In the meanwhile, you always put in a new month or special “separate” list or text this in your table of contents.
 The pages must therefore be numbered!

 That was the bullet journal in brief.
 Now a common question I get a lot.: Do you use your bullet journal yet?

 Yes!
 But not very much.
 I have few things on my to-do list, so I do not need to be active with the daily lists.
 I only use that when I have a very good day or when I suddenly want to write or write a lot of things I do not want to forget.
 For example, an event I want to remember!
 Just make notes, haha.

 In addition, I mainly use separate lists.
 For standard data, especially super handy to find things back (addresses and so on), as well as lists of blog posts for certain topics, for example.